Bitonic sorter

 A bitonic sorter can only sort inputs that are bitonic.
-Bitonic sorter can be used to build a bitonic sort network that can sort arbitrary sequences by using the bitonic sorter with a sort-by-merge scheme, in which partial solutions are merged together using bigger sorters.
+Bitonic sorters can be used to build a bitonic sort network that can sort arbitrary sequences by using the bitonic sorter with a sort-by-merge scheme, in which partial solutions are merged using bigger sorters.

-The following sections present the algorithm in its original formulation, which requires an input sequence whose length $n$ is a perfect powers of two.
+The following sections present the algorithm in its original formulation, which requires an input sequence whose length $n$ is a perfect power of two.
 We will therefore let $k=\log_2(n)$ be the integer for which $n = 2^k$, meaning that the bitonic sorters may be enumerated in order of increasing size by considering the successive values $k = 1, 2, 3, \ldots$.